appsemble/appsemble/docs/03-guide/notifications.md

-The same principles are applied to `resource.subscription.unsubscribe`, which unsubscribes from an individual resource, and `resource.subscription.toggle`, which subscribes to an individual resource if the user wasn’t subscribed before, and vice versa.
+The same principles are applied to `resource.subscription.unsubscribe`, which unsubscribes from an individual resource, and `resource.subscription.toggle`, which subscribes to an individual resource if the user wasn’t subscribed before and vice versa.

 An example of what this could look like can be found in the code snippet below.